-THE ART OF SIBOS

-Sibos 2014 sees the introduction of a new kind of exhibition to conference.
+THE ART OF SIBOS Sibos 2014 sees the introduction of a new kind of exhibition to conference.
 Art@Sibos will provide delegates with a more creative perspective on the key issues facing the financial industry.
-Alongside the many debates, speeches, lectures and workshops, the exhibition of installation art is intended to provide attendees with both intellectual recovery and professional respite.
+Alongside the many debates, speeches, lectures and workshops, the exhibition of installation art is intended to provide attendees with both inic- tellectual recovery and profeson sional respite.

 The Sibos Gallery's theme -'The Banker's Briefcase' - structures an assortment of individual pieces of art intended to provoke an alternative kind of contemplation with regards to the conceptual and physical luggage currently both encumbering and equipping the banking industry.

-sibos
+The exhibition is interactive, allowing delegates to walk around and within, as well as touch, some of the installations.
+Sibos has partnered with a local art studio to develop each work of art.
+As conference approaches over the coming weeks, the themes, artists and works of art will begin to be revealed to delegates on sibos.com.
+Sibos App Available at